« If you don't find a way to make money while you sleep, you will work until you die. »

 Why choose ETFs for steady passive income?

-• Diversification: reduces risk across sectors or asset classes.
+• Diversification: spread your risk across sectors and companies.

 • Simplicity: one purchase gives access to a full portfolio.

-Also read: What are the best brokers to invest in ETFs?
+Also read: Top brokers to invest in ETFs

 #3 – Crypto staking and yield farming